 First, bring water to a boil, but do not let it keep boiling.
 Remove it as soon as it comes to a boil.
 Hot water will not do.
 We want the tea leaves to infuse the flavor of the tea into the water, and tepid or hot water will not do this nearly as well as boiling water.
 I use an electric kettle because we make a lot of tea.
 One thing the British don’t understand about Americans is the lack of electric kettles in our homes.
 They simply don’t know how it’s possible to function without an electric kettle in the kitchen! 🤣 Again, I’m not joking!

-You will also need a good teapot, preferably one made in the UK (they know their tea there).
+You will also need a good teapot, preferably a teapot made in the UK (which is sadly and apparently getting very difficult to find.)

 I bought this little melamine trivet at a charity shop in the UK to keep my teapot warm when making tea.
 I have granite countertops which will cool off the pot more quickly than I want.
 I like these wooden trivets (if you’re going to buy new) because they are more eco-friendly than melamine.